You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Customer Retention Rate

-Customer retention is one of the pillars of nowadays businesses.
+Customer retention is one of the pillars of customer service KPIs for nowadays businesses.
 With the growing number of SaaS companies and monthly payments, getting the customer to stay is more important than acquiring one.

 In fact, acquiring a new customer costs you around 8 times more than retaining an existing one.
 Thus, it almost doesn’t matter what’s your business model.
 You should still care about retention.